 In 2002, he put together a blues based covers band with John Barrett, a recent arrival from Adelaide.
 The Pukekos – with various lineups over the years - played extensively around Wellington and were a pretty good band, even getting a slot on TVNZ’s ‘Good Morning’ programme in 2005.

-Then followed a 3 year stint with another covers band, SilverLine, and more recently Del put together Manalishi, a band paying tribute to the blues of early Fleetwood Mac and Peter Green.
+Then followed a 3 year stint with another covers band, SilverLine, and then Del put together Manalishi, a band paying tribute to the blues of early Fleetwood Mac and Peter Green.
 This band continues to gig occasionally around the blues clubs and summer festivals and always goes down well with any crowd.
-Once again, Del is playing the music that first inspired him to pick up a guitar.
+Once again, Del was playing the music that first inspired him to pick up a guitar.